 I have all that.

-My preferred site building tools are Drupal and WordPress, though I’ve done many others, including NationBuilder and Joomla.
+My preferred site building tool is WordPress, though I’ve done many others, including Drupal, NationBuilder and Joomla.